2020–21 Segunda División: Promotion and relegation (pre-season)

-On 12 July 2020, Cádiz were the first team to be promoted to La Liga, ending a 14-year run in the lower divisions, seven of which were spent in Segunda División B, following Oviedo's 1−0 win against Zaragoza.
+On 12 July 2020, Cádiz became the first team to be promoted to La Liga, ending a 14-year run in the lower divisions, seven of which were spent in Segunda División B, following Oviedo's 1−0 win against Zaragoza.
 The second team to earn promotion was Huesca after their 3−0 win against Numancia on 17 July 2020.
-This marks an immediate return to the first division.
+This marked an immediate return to the La Liga.
 The final team to achieve promotion were play-off winners Elche after defeating Girona 1−0 on aggregate, they return to La Liga after a five-year absence, with one of those seasons spent in Segunda División B.